-The Chairman's expenses are reimbursed in respect of his employment of secretarial services on FMLC business.
+7 The Chairman's expenses are reimbursed in respect of his employment of secretarial services on FMLC business.

-- a) reviewing CEO terms and conditions of employment; - b) reviewing Secretariat terms and conditions of employment; and - c) making recommendations to the Board on such matters. - 4.13 The Fundraising Sub-Committee is chaired by a Trustee and comprises two Trustees (including the Chair) and two other members of the FMLC - 4.14 Aside from the Trustees, the only other executive personnel in charge of directing and controlling, running and operating the Charity on a day-to-day basis is the CEO.
-The CEO's pay may be reviewed at each Board meeting (of which there are ordinarily six per annum) or via the Remunerations Sub-Committee (see paragraph 4.12 above).
-The CEO is responsible for managing the day-to-day operations of the Charity, within the clear guidelines agreed with the Trustees and in close consultation with them. - 4.15 No external person or body has entitlement to appoint one or more of the Charity's Trustees. - 4.16 The biggest risks facing the Charity in the year ahead 2019-20 are: - a) income generation; - b) issues arising as a consequence of Brexit and novel events; - c) loss of senior management; - d) an adverse change in the Charity's occupation of its current premises; and - e) loss of reputation. - 4.17 The Charity has a number of systems and controls in place to cover the cost of strategic planning to mitigate the key risks identified.
-This includes a robust reserves policy which will allow FMLC to introduce new roles and new senior management positions which will allow the Charity to implement the optimal transition plan for CEO succession.
-The reserves policy will also protect FMLC should new premises need to be sought.
+- b) issues arising as a consequence of ongoing Covid-19 pandemic restrictions and other novel events; - c) loss of senior management; - d) an adverse change in the Charity's occupation of its new premises, details of which are currently being confirmed; and - e) loss of reputation. - 4.17 The Charity has a number of systems and controls in place to cover the cost of strategic planning to mitigate the key risks identified.
+This includes a robust reserves policy which will allow FMLC to introduce new roles and new senior management positions which will allow the Charity to continue to implement an optimal transition plan for CEO succession.
+The reserves policy will also protect FMLC should further new premises need to be sought.
 Systematic peer review, as highlighted in this document, together with a commitment to expanding FMLC's events programme and increasing staffing levels, will maximise confidence in FMLC's output, ensuring it remains at all times sturdy and robust.